rsnakeactual/cvedata/ice_stats.md

-# Analysis for ICE as of 20250901
+# Analysis for ICE as of 20250902

 ## Total ICE CVEs: 318
-## Total High and Critical CVEs: 55,852 (out of 307,572 total CVEs)
+### Total High and Critical: 55,870 (out of 307,650 total scored CVEs)

-Method 1: Random coin flips (55,852 times - the number of High+Critical CVEs)
+Method 1: Random coin flips (55,870 times - the number of High+Critical CVEs)
-  - Finds 55 out of 318 (17.3%)
+  - Finds 68 out of 318 (21.4%)
-  - Misses 82.7% of ICE
+  - Misses 78.6% of ICE
-  - Requires 99.9% wasted work to achieve 17.3% results
+  - Requires 99.9% wasted work to achieve 21.4% results

 Method 2: Only check High+Critical CVEs
   - Finds 248 out of 318 (78.0%)
   - Misses 22.0% of ICE
   - Requires 99.6% wasted work to achieve 78.0% results

-## Targeting High+Critical CVEs is 4.51x more effective than random selection.
+## Targeting High+Critical CVEs is 3.65x more effective than random selection.